department-of-veterans-affairs/vets-api-clients/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
-name: 💡 Feature Request
+name: 📖 Documentation Request
-about: For requesting new features or enhancements on the VA API Platform
+about: For requesting new documentation or updates on the VA API Platform
 ---

 Important note: As this is a public forum, please do not include your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, or any Personally Identifiable Information (PII) or Protected Health Information (PHI) in your request.